Maurya Empire: Ashoka

 As a young prince, Ashoka (r.
 272–232 BCE) was a brilliant commander who crushed revolts in Ujjain and Taxila.
-As monarch he was ambitious and aggressive, re-asserting the Empire's superiority in southern and western India.
+As emperor he was ambitious and aggressive, re-asserting the Empire's superiority in southern and western India.
 But it was his conquest of Kalinga (262–261 BCE) which proved to be the pivotal event of his life.
 Ashoka used Kalinga to project power over a large region by building a fortification there and securing it as a possession.
-Although Ashoka's army succeeded in overwhelming Kalinga forces of royal soldiers and civilian units, an estimated 100,000 soldiers and civilians were killed in the furious warfare, including over 10,000 of Ashoka's own men.
+Although Ashoka's army succeeded in overwhelming Kalinga forces of royal soldiers and citizen militias, an estimated 100,000 soldiers and civilians were killed in the furious warfare, including over 10,000 of Imperial Mauryan soldiers.
 Hundreds of thousands of people were adversely affected by the destruction and fallout of war.
 When he personally witnessed the devastation, Ashoka began feeling remorse.
 Although the annexation of Kalinga was completed, Ashoka embraced the teachings of Buddhism, and renounced war and violence.
 He sent out missionaries to travel around Asia and spread Buddhism to other countries.
-He also propogated his own dhamma.
+He also propagated his own dhamma.

-Ashoka implemented principles of ahimsa by banning hunting and violent sports activity and ending indentured and forced labor (many thousands of people in war-ravaged Kalinga had been forced into hard labour and servitude).
+Ashoka implemented principles of ahimsa by banning hunting and violent sports activity and abolishing slave trade.
 While he maintained a large and powerful army, to keep the peace and maintain authority, Ashoka expanded friendly relations with states across Asia and Europe, and he sponsored Buddhist missions.
 He undertook a massive public works building campaign across the country.
 Over 40 years of peace, harmony and prosperity made Ashoka one of the most successful and famous monarchs in Indian history.
-He remains an idealized figure of inspiration in modern India.
+He remains an idealised figure of inspiration in modern India.

 The Edicts of Ashoka, set in stone, are found throughout the Subcontinent.
 Ranging from as far west as Afghanistan and as far south as Andhra (Nellore District), Ashoka's edicts state his policies and accomplishments.
 Although predominantly written in Prakrit, two of them were written in Greek, and one in both Greek and Aramaic.
 Ashoka's edicts refer to the Greeks, Kambojas, and Gandharas as peoples forming a frontier region of his empire.
 They also attest to Ashoka's having sent envoys to the Greek rulers in the West as far as the Mediterranean.
-The edicts precisely name each of the rulers of the Hellenic world at the time such as Amtiyoko (Antiochus), Tulamaya (Ptolemy), Amtikini (Antigonos), Maka (Magas) and Alikasudaro (Alexander) as recipients of Ashoka's proselytism.
-The Edicts also accurately locate their territory "600 yojanas away" (a yojanas being about 7 miles), corresponding to the distance between the center of India and Greece (roughly 4,000 miles).
+The edicts precisely name each of the rulers of the Hellenistic world at the time such as Amtiyoko (Antiochus II Theos), Tulamaya (Ptolemy II), Amtikini (Antigonos II), Maka (Magas) and Alikasudaro (Alexander II of Epirus) as recipients of Ashoka's proselytism.
+The Edicts also accurately locate their territory "600 yojanas away" (1 yojana being about 7 miles), corresponding to the distance between the center of India and Greece (roughly 4,000 miles).